WARP-LAB/Pareizrakstiba-Archive/README.md

 ```build-10.7+-debug.shbuild-10.7+-release.sh
 ```

-The above strategy was chosen by jiggling needs for UB, which Xcode has which SDKs, changes in OS API, Gatekeeper that was introduced in 10.7.5 and the stupid idea that we will spend money on signing the package starting v4+, a.o.
+The above strategy was chosen by jiggling needs for UB, which Xcode has which SDKs, GCC vs LLVM, changes in OS API, Gatekeeper that was introduced in 10.7.5 and the stupid idea that we will probably spend money on signing the package starting v4+, a.o.

-Notes (os version :: latest release :: newest Xcode on the platform that has good backwards SDK coverage)
+Notes *(os version :: latest release :: newest Xcode on the platform that has good backwards SDK coverage)*

 * Mac OS X Tiger :: 10.4.11 / November 14, 2007 :: Xcode 2.5
-* Mac OS X Leopard (last one supporting Power PC)  :: 10.5.8 (Build 9L31a)[1] / August 13, 2009 :: Xcode 3.1.4
+* Mac OS X Leopard (last one supporting Power PC)  :: 10.5.8 (Build 9L31a) / August 13, 2009 :: Xcode 3.1.4
 * Mac OS X Snow Leopard (last one, that can run Universal linaries (select Intel part from it) :: 10.6.8 v1.1 (Build 10K549) / July 25, 2011 :: Xcode 3.2.6
 * Mac OS X Lion :: 10.7.5 (Build 11G63) / October 4, 2012 :: Xcode 4.3.3 (Xcode 4.6.3 includes 10.8 SDK, but drops 10.6)
 * OS X Mountain Lion :: 10.8.5 (Build 12F45) / October 3, 2013 :: Xcode 5.0.2
 * OS X Mavericks :: 10.9.5 (Build 13F1712) / March 21, 2016 :: Xcode 6.2 & command line tools
-* OS X Yosemite :: 10.10.5 (Build 14F27)[1] / August 13, 2015 :: Xcode 7.2.1 & command line tools
+* OS X Yosemite :: 10.10.5 (Build 14F27) / August 13, 2015 :: Xcode 7.2.1 & command line tools
 * OS X El Capitan :: Current OS :: Xcode 7.3+ & command line tools

+*Test rig uses two Macs that have all OSes (10.4.-10.7 on MacBookPro2,2 & 10.8-10.11 on Macmini6,2) as debugging messy OS X services really requires that.
+Not so much SpellServer itself (which has multiple bugs that has been deicovered through years & reported to Apple to no avail), more the installation packages pre&postflights, how [pbs](x-man-page://pbs) misbehaves, as we try to deploy user friendly packages.*

 ---

 ###Version history

-* v4.0
+* dev-4.0
     * 30.04.2016.
-    * Package is now signed using WARP $$$.
-Pareizrakstiba is downloaded over 20k times but only 6 or so people have said thanks.
+    * Release will be signed using WARP ca$h.
+Pareizrakstiba is downloaded over 20k times, 6 or so people have said thanks.
 You're welcome.
     * Revised building system for all supported versions.
     * Separate builds for 10.4, 10.5-10.6, 10.7+
     * Using Latvian affix table v.1.2.0.
 (24.01.2016.).
     * Using Hunspell 1.3.3.
 (02.06.2014.).
 Hunspell has moved to Github and bumped it's version as well as added new release.
 But the issue count is worrying, so we're playing safe.

-* v3.2
+* 3.2
     * 02.07.2015.
     * A version for Mac OS X 10.10+ (64-bit) created.
     * Built w/ deployment target 10.9, so it should work also from 10.9.